xuliting/Elastos.Developer.Doc/Hackathon_doc.md

 ### 1.3 Build a development environment

+The hackathon marathon is recommended to use 1.3.1.

+1.3.2 and 1.3.3 are advanced levels.

+#### 1.3.1 Direct, AWS, docker

 Elastos has prepared the relevant environment for the hacker to use, please hacker to view the following documents：
 <https://github.com/elastos/Elastos.Developer.Doc/blob/master/Doc/ela-aws-ami.md>

-If you want to build your own environment, please continue.

-#### 1.3.1 Build a node, link the test environment
+#### 1.3.2 Build a node, link the test environment

 * Main Chain
   * Build the Main Chain: